 Determine who will be speaking and from where in advance.
 For example, the sharing of microphones is prohibited.
 Make plans for presentations based on any audio limitations.

-A soloist may be used in an outdoor worship, if they are masked and distanced further than 25 feet from next nearest person.
+Up to 4 singers wearing masks are allowed (outdoors only) with proper social distancing - at least 6 feet from each other (more is ideal) and 25 feet from the congregation.
+Persons in household groups may stand closer to each other (but not to congregation).
+Rehearsals must be under same conditions.

 No congregational singing.